sinaatalay/rendercv/README.md

 A more detailed user guide can be found [here](https://sinaatalay.github.io/rendercv/user_guide).

 I documented the whole code with docstrings and used comments throughout the code.
-The code documentation can be found [here](https://sinaatalay.github.io/rendercv/documentation/).
+The API reference can be found [here](https://sinaatalay.github.io/rendercv/api_reference/).

 ## Contributing